Course Outline

 Requirements

-• Knowledge of robotics system architectures for government applications
+• An understanding of robotics system architectures for government applications.

 Audience

-• AI researchers focused on public sector advancements
+• AI researchers focusing on public sector innovations.

 21 Hours